PauloPhagula/site/_drafts/2017-01-12-mysql-perils.md

 The cure for this problem is the same as for the next point.
 So, just keep going.

-## non-GROUP nor aggregated columns in SELECT
+## Non-GROUPed-BY nor aggregated columns in SELECT

 This is stopped by default starting from MySQL 5.7 as seen these reference
 articles: